danielduarte/xml2json-canonical/README.md

 # xml2json-canonical :zap:

-XML to JSON converter preserving everything from the original XML in a canonical JSON representation easy to work with, modify, and convert back to XML.
+An XML to JSON converter that preserves everything from the original XML in a canonical JSON representation easy to work with, modify, and convert back to XML.

 ## Features

-- Converts XML to canonical JSON.
+- Conversion from XML to canonical JSON.
-- Converts back from canonical JSON to XML.
+- Conversion from canonical JSON to XML.
-- Can be used as a Node.js or Deno module.
+- Available as a Node.js or Deno module.
-- Can be used as a CLI tool from your command line. [:construction_worker:**under dev**]
+- CLI tool from the command line. [:construction_worker:**under dev**]
 - Configurable output
-- Convert directly from strings or files, sync or async
+- Conversion from strings or files, sync or async

 ## Quickstart